Feeds:

 and I marvel as something new emerges,

-soft as pussy willows, something practical
+soft as pussy willows, something essential

 I can bring to the world,